squ1dd13/CLEO-iOS/README.md

 ## Thanks to...

-- The translator team for their hard work in translating all of the text that CLEO uses into so many different languages:
+- The translator team for their hard work helping people from all around the world use CLEO:
-  - AYZM (Turkish)
+  - AYZM
-  - Flylarb The BMO (Thai)
+  - Flylarb The BMO
-  - ODIN (Khmer)
+  - ODIN
-  - RAiZOK (Arabic)
+  - RAiZOK
-  - tharryz (Simplified Chinese, Vietnamese, Czech, Slovak)
+  - tharryz
-  - wewewer1 (Dutch)
+  - wewewer1
 - [Seemann](https://github.com/x87) for offering support and info, and for letting this project officially be a part of [CLEO](http://cleo.li/).
 - [Alexander Blade](http://www.dev-c.com/) for creating CLEO Android, and for publishing